mohmaedsallam/ImagePicker/README.md

 # Image Picker

 Welcome to the **Image Picker** project!
-This React Native application provides a seamless image picking experience with powerful editing capabilities.
+This React Native Expo application provides a seamless image picking experience with powerful editing capabilities.

 ## Features